Henan

+Henan hosts more than 150 institutions of higher education, ranking first in the Central China region.
+As of 2025, three major cities in the province ranked in the top 140 cities in the world (Zhengzhou 58th, Kaifeng 136th and Xinxiang 138th) by scientific research output, as tracked by the Nature Index.

 History

-Widely regarded as one of the cradles of Chinese civilization along with the Shanxi and Shaanxi provinces, Henan is known for its historical prosperity and periodic downturns.
+Widely regarded as one of the cradles of Chinese civilization along with the provinces of Shanxi and Shaanxi, Henan is known for its historical prosperity and periodic downturns.
 The economic prosperity resulted from its extensive fertile plains and its location at the heart of the country.
 However, its strategic location also means that it has suffered from nearly all of the major wars in China.
 In addition, the numerous floods of the Yellow River have caused significant damage from time to time.
 Kaifeng, in particular, has been buried by China's Yellow River's silt seven times due to flooding.